judasgutenberg/tableform_codeneutral/readme.txt

 Unlike other systems (such as PHPMyAdmin), it is relationship-aware, meaning that editors show sub-editors for related tables and that Foreign key references can be displayed in human readable form (for example: as a dropdown instead of as a meaningless number).
+Also, lists of entities related to the one under view are displayed.

 To install, copy all these files to a directory and edit tf_constants.php